Yes, you can freeze eggs. Eggs can be frozen for up to a year, although it is recommended to use them within 4 months for freshness.

 To freeze eggs whole, the white and yolk will need to be beaten together.
 Pour the contents into a container suitable for the freezer, label with the date, seal and freeze.

-With egg whites, it is a simple procedure of pouring into a container, mixing the whites together, tightly sealing the contents and freezing; freeze them in smaller quantities to speed up the thawing process.
+Yes, you can freeze egg whites.
+It is a simple procedure of pouring into a container, mixing the whites together, tightly sealing the contents and freezing; freeze them in smaller quantities to speed up the thawing process.

 Egg yolks demand a different process due to their thicker consistencies.
 The yolk will gel if left in its original form which would render it unusable for recipes; therefore you should add some extra ingredients to prevent the gelation (eggs turning sticky).